iturdikulov/notes/data structure.md

 ---
-title: Data structures
 date: 2022-12-29
+draft: true
+sr-due: 2023-03-16
+sr-ease: 250
+sr-interval: 3
 tags:
 - inbox
 - definition
-draft: true
-sr-due: 2023-03-16
-sr-interval: 3
-sr-ease: 250
 ---

+# Data structures

 Analyzing the number of steps an operation takes is the heart of understanding the performance of data structures.